cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > CMEKClusterInfo UpdateCMEKSpec(ctx, clusterId).CMEKClusterSpecification(cMEKClusterSpecification).Execute()

-Enable or update the CMEK spec for a cluster.
+Enable or update the CMEK spec for a cluster

 ### Example